thdoan/magnify/README.md

 ## Options

-Options can be set in a JavaScript object when calling `.magnify()`.
+The options below can be set in a JavaScript object when calling `.magnify()`.

 Name              | Type     | Default | Description
 -----------       | -------- | ------- | -----------